ComplexSecurity/knowledge-base/docs/protocols/tftp.md

-TFTP, or Trivial File Transfer Protocol, is a simple high-level protocol for transferring data servers use to boot diskless workstations, X-terminals, and routers by using [[User Datagram Protocol|UDP]].
+TFTP, or Trivial File Transfer Protocol, is a simple high-level protocol for transferring data servers use to boot diskless workstations, X-terminals, and routers by using [UDP](../networking/udp.md).

-Although it may sound similar, TFTP works differently than [[File Transfer Protocol|FTP]] (File Transfer Protocol) and [[HTTP Protocol]].
+Although it may sound similar, TFTP works differently than [FTP](../protocols/ftp.md) (File Transfer Protocol) and [HTTP Protocol](../web/http.md).
 Although TFTP is also based in FTP technology, TFTP is an entirely different protocol.
-Among the differences is that TFTP’s transport protocol uses UDP which is not secure while FTP uses [[Transmission Control Protocol]] (TCP) to secure information.
+Among the differences is that TFTP’s transport protocol uses UDP which is not secure while FTP uses [Transmission Control Protocol](../networking/tcp.md) (TCP) to secure information.

 TFTP was primarily designed to read or write files by using a remote server.
 However, TFTP is a multi-purpose protocol that can be leveraged for an array of different tasks.